satvik007vk/Calisma_LR/README.md

 ## Code Walkthrough:

 ### 1) Visual Data Analyses (Pre-training)
+The Jupyter notebook [pre_plot_analyses.ipynb](pre_plot_analyses.ipynb) performs following tasks:
+- Data conversion (to Xarrays for better visualisation)
+- Data statistics (mean, std, etc.)
-The Jupyter notebook [pre_plot_analyses.ipynb](pre_plot_analyses.ipynb) will output data statistics and the temporal and spatial distribution of variables.
+- Map temporal and spatial distribution of variables

 ### 2) Data Preprocessing
-The script [preprocessing.py](preprocessing.py) contains some functions to
+The script [preprocessing.py](preprocessing.py) contains functions to
 - Remove Outliers
-- Scale the dataset,
+- Scale the dataset
 - Compute correlation
-- Split using a fixed time value. </br>
+- Split using a fixed time value </br>
 To save the training and test datasets in your locally, remove comments from the last part of code.

 ### 3) Training and Evaluation